How to secure your website from today’s online threats, hackers, and risk

 Healthcare organizations continue to be one the most vulnerable to cyberattacks.
-In 2019, ransomware attacks and data breaches cost the healthcare industry a staggering $4 billion!
-Public healthcare institutions are specifically targeted for the valuable personal data they store and process.
+According to CPO magazine, healthcare saw a 55% rise in cyberattacks, and 26 million were in the U.S. Public healthcare institutions are specifically targeted for the valuable personal data they store and process.

 One of the top attack vectors cybercriminals use is phishing.
-According to a phishing report, the construction sector is one of the most at risk when it comes to phishing attacks.
+According to a phishing report, the construction sector is one of the most at risk for phishing attacks.

-Malware and ransomware directed at construction firms are highly dangerous as confidential blueprints, bids, plans, financial information, and even personally identifiable information (PII) are typically stored within one system.
+Malware and ransomware directed at construction firms are hazardous as confidential blueprints, bids, plans, financial information, and even personally identifiable information (PII) are typically stored within one system.

 IT and Telecoms

-With the rollout of 5G, more sensors and devices will be connected to communities, localities, organizations, and supply chains.
+With the rollout of 5G, more sensors and devices connect to communities, localities, organizations, and supply chains.
 While this can usher in a new wave of communication revolution, many experts also predict it can also pose cyber risks to consumers and businesses.